benhutchison/GettingWorkDoneWithExtensibleEffects/exercise4/README.md

    [main method](https://github.com/benhutchison/GettingWorkDoneWithExtensibleEffects/blob/master/exercise4/src/main/scala/scan/Scanner.scala#L31),
    using a monix method co-incidentally also named [`runAsync`](https://monix.io/docs/2x/eval/task.html#execution-runasync--foreach).

-   - Tasks will be run in the [default thread pool provided by Monix](https://github.com/benhutchison/GettingWorkDoneWithExtensibleEffects/blob/master/exercise4/src/main/scala/scan/Scanner.scala#L25) which creates one thread per CPU (as reported to JVM by `Runtime.getRuntime().availableProcessors()`).
+   - Tasks will be run in the `Scheduler` placed in *implicit scope*.
+By default it creates one thread per CPU (as reported to JVM by `Runtime.getRuntime().availableProcessors()`). `The Scheduler` parameter
+    `BatchedExecution(32)` tells monix to chunk together 32 Tasks in a row and run them on the same thread.
+    It's discussed in more detail in the last task below.

-   - It now reports some information about how many milliseconds the scan took.
+   - The scanner now reports some information about how many milliseconds the scan took.

+### :pencil: _Write Code_

-2. You will need to complete `PathScan.scan` to run subdirectory scans as Tasks, and indicate they are independent of each other.
+You will need to complete `PathScan.scan` to run subdirectory scans as Tasks, and indicate they are independent of each other.

-    - First add the `_Task` Member constraint, which comes from `import org.atnos.eff.addon.monix.task._`
+    - First add the `_task` Member constraint, which comes from `import org.atnos.eff.addon.monix.task._`

     - Each file or subdirectory listed in the directory can be scanned as a separate Task.
 The file tasks will quickly return, while the subdirectory tasks may themselves spawn more subtasks.